bitnami/charts/bitnami/node/README.md

 ### To 19.0.0

-This major updates the MongoDB&reg; subchart to it newest major, 13.0.0.
+This major updates the MongoDB&reg; subchart to its newest major, [13.0.0](https://github.com/bitnami/charts/tree/master/bitnami/mongodb#to-1300).
 No major issues are expected during the upgrade.

 ### To 18.0.0